 Designed to promote the sustainable development of the global tourism industry, the Global Tourism Economy Forum (GTEF or the Forum) has become a leading international platform since its inauguration in 2012.
-Chinese Premier Li Keqiang cited it as one of the major initiatives of the Macao SAR Government that the Central Government fully supports.
 The Forum brings together policy makers, academics, corporate leaders, and entrepreneurs from China and around the world to explore opportunities and challenges in the global travel economy.

 Why China?